History of St. Anthony Elementary School

 We welcomed our new Pastor, Fr.
 George Aguilera in the summer of 2018.
 We look forward to seeing the exciting ideas and changes Fr.
 George will bring to our parish school.

-St. Anthony Parish School is accredited by the Western Association of Schools and Colleges (WASC) and also maintains membership in the National Catholic Education Association (NCEA).
+St. Anthony Elementary School is accredited by the Western Association of Schools and Colleges (WASC) and also maintains membership in the National Catholic Education Association (NCEA).

 Our Patron Saint